KmolYuan/Pyslvs-UI/README.md

 # Documentation

-The documentation of Pyslvs is on [Readthedocs](https://pyslvs-ui.readthedocs.io/en/latest/).
+The documentation of Pyslvs and kernel API are deployed on [Readthedocs](https://pyslvs-ui.readthedocs.io/en/latest/).

 If you have any question, please post on GitHub issue or contact <pyslvs@gmail.com>.